productboardlabs/tslint-pb/README.md

 > 💡 This rule has fixer

-This rule needs configuration to proper usage.
-Basically, you are able to set convention how to group and sort imports based on the naming convention of imports.
+This rule needs configuration for proper usage.
+Basically, you are able to set convention on how to group and sort imports based on the naming convention of imports.
 Check it out tests for the real-case usage.

 ### Configuration